 In contrast, the BGH is bound by the facts found by the first instance and the first appellate level court.
 Thus, the second-level appeal is on points of law only.

-In German Trade Mark Law the term 'dilution' does not exist, which is why a trade mark cannot be opposed or prevented from being used in a lawsuit due to 'dilution'.
-However, a trade mark may be contested for the reasons outlined under 6 Revocation/Cancellation, above, with 'dilution' being understood as synonymous with a detrimental effect on the distinctive character of a well-known trade mark, which may cause a trade mark infringement.
+In German Trade Mark Law the term "dilution" does not exist, which is why a trade mark cannot be opposed or prevented from being used in a lawsuit due to "dilution".
+However, a trade mark may be contested (see 6 Revocation/Cancellation), with "dilution" being understood as synonymous with a detrimental effect on the distinctive character of a well-known trade mark, which may cause a trade mark infringement.

-Trade marks which are (not yet) registered or in use in Germany can be protected if they are famous marks in the sense of Article 6 bis of the Paris Convention (see 1.7 Registration Requirements, above).
+Trade marks which are not yet registered or in use in Germany can be protected if they are famous marks in the sense of Article 6 bis of the Paris Convention (see 1.4 Registration Requirements).

 The owner of a trade mark cannot prohibit someone from using their own surname as a mark in the course of trade.
 However, the user of a mark with a later priority may be ordered to apply necessary and reasonable measures to prevent confusion.

-Attorney fees – as well as court fees – are subject to the value of the amount in dispute and the activities of the attorney.
-Circumstances influencing the value of the amount in dispute are, for example, the reputation of the trade mark, the quantity of infringements, the number of infringers and represented parties, and the complexity of the decisive legal issues.
+Attorney fees and court fees are subject to the value of the amount in dispute (Streitwert) and the activities of the attorney.
+Circumstances influencing the value of the amount in dispute include the reputation of the trade mark, the quantity of infringements, the number of infringers and represented parties and the complexity of the decisive legal issues.
 Every activity of the attorney will be remunerated according to the provisions of the German Act on Reimbursement of Lawyers (Rechtsanwaltsvergütungsgesetz), which determines the relevant business fee unit for every legal task and, in an annexed schedule, the applicable fee for the specific amount in dispute.